Distributionally Robust Stochastic Optimization with Wasserstein Distance: Tractable Reformulation via Duality

+\begin{remark} The results in Corollary~\ref{cor:finite} hold for arbitrary metric spaces $(\Xi,d)$.
+The Polish space assumption on $(\Xi,d)$ is used only for the measurability results in Lemma~\ref{lemma:measurable}, and in the finite-supported setting such an assumption is not needed. \end{remark}

+\begin{remark} Under a compactness assumption on $(\Xi,d)$, \citet{wozabal2012framework} pointed out that to solve~\eqref{eqn:problem_primal}, it suffices to consider the extreme points of the Wasserstein ball~$\frakM$, which are distributions that are supported on at most $N+3$ points.
+Later, in~\citet{owhadi1504extreme}, this result was improved for Polish spaces or Borel subsets of Polish spaces to distributions that are supported on at most $N+2$ points.
+Statement~\ref{itm:finiteDual_N+1} further strengthens these results --- for arbitrary metric spaces (see Remark~\ref{rmk:metric_space}), it suffices to consider distributions that are supported on at most $N+1$ points, and this bound is tight as shown by Example~\ref{eg:UQ} below.
+Moreover, $N-1$ out of the at most $N+1$ points in the support of the extreme distribution has the same probability masses as the associated points in the support of the nominal distribution.
+We also remark that after this work, \citet{yue2021linear} shows that the worst-case distribution is supported on at most $N+1$ points by employing the Richter-Rogosinski theorem. \end{remark}

-\begin{remark}[Total Variation metric] By choosing the discrete metric $d(\xi,\zeta)=\mathds{1}_{\{\xi\neq\zeta\}}$ on $\Xi$, the Wasserstein distance is equal to Total Variation distance (\citet{gibbs2002choosing}), which can be used for the situation where the distance of perturbation does not matter and provides a rather conservative decision.
-In this case, suppose $\theta$ is chosen such that $N\theta$ is an integer, then there is no fractional point in (\ref{eqn:finiteDual_N+1}) and the problem is reduced to (\ref{eqn:dual_robust}), whether $\Xi$ ($\Psi$) is convex (concave) or not. \end{remark}
+\begin{remark}[Total Variation metric] By choosing the discrete metric $d(\xi,\zeta) = \mathds{1}_{\{\xi \neq \zeta\}}$ on $\Xi$, the Wasserstein distance is equal to the Total Variation distance (\citet{gibbs2002choosing}), which can be used for settings in which it matters whether two points are the same or different, but no other notion of difference is relevant.
+In this case, if $\theta$ is chosen such that $N \theta$ is an integer, then there is no point indexed by $i_{0}$ in~(\ref{eqn:finiteDual_N+1}) such that fractions of its probability are transported to different points to obtain worst-case distribution $\mu^{\ast}$, and the primal problem~\eqref{eqn:problem_primal} is reduced to the robust optimization problem with uncertainty set $\frakM_{1}$, whether $\Xi$ ($\Psi$) is convex (concave) or not. \end{remark}